Jeanette Nolan: Personal life and death

 Nolan was born in Los Angeles and graduated from Abraham Lincoln High School.

-In 1935, Nolan married actor John McIntire; the couple remained together until his death in 1991.
+In 1935, Nolan married actor John McIntire; the couple remained married until his death in 1991.
 Nolan and McIntire had two children together: Holly, a photographer, and Tim, an actor.

 Nolan and McIntire worked together several times from the late 1960s on, sometimes as voice actors.
 They appeared in a 1969 KCET television reading of Norman Corwin's 1938 radio play The Plot to Overthrow Christmas, with McIntire as the Devil and Nolan as Lucrezia Borgia.

 In 1977, they appeared in Disney's twenty-third animated film The Rescuers, in which McIntire voiced the cat Rufus and Nolan the muskrat Ellie Mae.
 Four years later, the couple worked on the 24th Disney film, The Fox and the Hound, with McIntire as the voice of Mr. Digger, an ill-tempered badger, and Nolan as the voice of Widow Tweed, the old kindly widow who takes in Tod after his mother was killed by an off-screen hunter.

 They guest-starred on screen together, often portraying a married couple, as in an episode of The Love Boat in 1978, Charlie's Angels in 1979, The Incredible Hulk in 1980, Goliath Awaits in 1981, Quincy, M.E. in 1983, and Night Court in 1985, playing Dan Fielding's hick Louisianan parents.

 Nolan died of a stroke in Cedars-Sinai Medical Center on June 5, 1998.
 She was buried in Eureka, Montana's Tobacco Valley Cemetery.